 Many more campsites now are offering Wifi services as part of the pitch fee, or as an added extra, and this is by far the easiest method of ensuring you’ll always be online.

 In our experience, however, most campsite wifi systems are absolutely awful and barely able to cope with the odd email, let alone keeping up with your Netflix playlist.
 This is especially true, we find, for smaller and quieter campsites run by the more elderly owners!

 Wifi and internet connectivity has become a hugely influential part of our everyday lives, so much so that without internet connection we may feel a little lost!

-Many of my businesses and jobs also involve photography and videography, these files can take up a lot of hard drive space so I need to be connected so I can back up footage and photos to the cloud regularly to save me carrying loads of SD cards and hard drives!
+Many of my businesses and jobs also involve photography and videography, these files can take up a lot of hard drive space so I need to be connected so I can back up footage and photos to the cloud regularly, this saves me carrying loads of SD cards and hard drives!

 Campsites With Wifi

 My advice is to always check in advance.
-If your chosen campsite doesn’t know, I’d take this as a red flag that it will probably be hideously slow and unusable.
+If your chosen campsite doesn’t know, I’d take this as a red flag that it will probably be very slow and unusable.